All participants must agree to the COVID-19 Camp Guidelines - please read before registering.

-All families will be housed in private rooms (doubles, triples, 4 and 5-person rooms available) and have access to shared bathrooms.
-Please let us know if your child is not okay with sleeping in a bunkbed.
-Please call if interested in a private room with private bathroom for an additional cost.
+Family groups will be housed together and have access to shared bathrooms.
+Please let us know if your child is not okay with sleeping in a bunk bed.

 Quotes from former campers (from camp evaluations):